The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: Introduction

 \begin{itemize} \item \textbf{RQ1}: To what extent do users recognize dark patterns in LLM responses, and what factors influence whether they do or do not recognize them? \item \textbf{RQ2}: How do users perceive dark patterns in LLM's responses, and in what ways do those perceptions shape how they respond to them? \item \textbf{RQ3}: Who do users believe is responsible for \textit{LLM dark patterns}, and how do they assign accountability? \end{itemize}

+We separate recognition (RQ1) from perception and response (RQ2) because noticing a manipulative cue and interpreting or reacting to it are conceptually distinct components of user experience.
+A person may fail to notice a cue, notice it but interpret it benignly, or notice it and resist it.
+Treating these as separate questions allows us to avoid conflating awareness with subsequent evaluation and behavior.
 To answer these questions, we first identified five categories and eleven subcategories of \textit{LLM dark patterns}.
 These categories were developed through iterative group discussions, informed by prior literature on UX dark patterns and AI risks, and by a systematic coding of real-world AI incidents drawn from social media and public incident databases.
 Representative real-life examples of each category are collected to ground our user study.

 We then conducted a scenario-based user study in which participants reviewed eleven conversational scenarios, each exemplifying one of the eleven identified subcategories of \textit{LLM dark patterns}.
 For each scenario, participants viewed two LLM outputs: one embedding a dark pattern and one neutral without dark pattern.
 Participants assessed their preferences, perceived dark pattern, emotional responses, mitigation strategies, and views on responsibility.
 This design allowed us to capture nuanced user perceptions of subtle manipulative interactions that may otherwise go unnoticed.